Review – Metal Slug Anthology

 Old games don’t stop aging, and when they get old enough anniversaries are certain to pop up.
 These are great opportunities for everyone in gaming.
 Publishers get a fantastic excuse for re-releasing old games from dead platforms, and despite what message board all-stars will tell you, gamers can also benefit from these “franchise-milking opportunities”.
 They give some a chance to play a classic they missed out on, or for an old fan to have an entire series on one neat little disc.
 Good times all around.

 Except it is rarely the case where things work out so squeaky clean.
-Sometimes a company will take it too far, such as Nintendo’s audacity to charge twenty dollars a pop for NES games that had a 50% chance of being tucked away somewhere in Animal Crossing. → Welcome to the Fantasy Zone.
+Sometimes a company will take it too far, such as Nintendo’s audacity to charge twenty dollars a pop for NES games that had a 50% chance of being tucked away somewhere in Animal Crossing.
+Other times you will get a complete surprise; Tekken 5 was a 10th anniversary game, so it happens that the standard disc contains 66% of the franchise’s history on it. → Ring of Read

 An even more Smashingly little amount of information to Brawl about: Music